aneeshthanikkal/tedtalk-service/README.md

    1.Postman collections and environment variables are available in the project folder

-   2. Swagger documentation is available at http://localhost:8080/tedtalk-manager/swagger-ui.html#!/
+   2.Swagger documentation is available at http://localhost:8080/tedtalk-manager/swagger-ui.html#!/

 ## Requirements